 Combining a boy band attitude and style with a military haircut can give you a fresh and clean look.
 Apart from that, it will also shave off some years, making you look a lot younger.
 Keep the spikes to a minimum with some hair wax, so that they look as natural as possible.

 #49.
 The Celebrity Buzz Cut

 Our list of celebrities sporting military haircuts is not over yet.
-Here is Brad Pitt with a buzz cut in one of his movies.
-The amazing thing here is that the hairstyle emphasizes his cheekbones and strong and square jawline in fabulous way.
+Here is Brad Pitt with a buzz cut.
+The amazing thing here is that the hairstyle emphasizes his cheekbones and strong and square jawline in a fabulous way.